-It takes a lot of courage to do what Frank did, and a lot of commitment, time and energy.
+It takes a lot of courage, commitment, time and energy to do what Frank did.
 We met every week for at least 90 minutes.
 We worked intensely on Frank’s guitar playing and his songwriting, all at the same time.
 Soon, Frank began finishing songs and after a period of time, we contacted Casey to head to the studio to record demos.

-Once the songs were written, the demos done and the charts written, proofed and finalized (by Frank, that theory pays off!).
-We put a really good band together and went into the studio to record.
+We put together a really good band and went to the studio to record once the songs were written, the demos done and the charts written, proofed and finalized (by Frank, that theory pays off!).
 The band consisted of: Casey on drums and percussion engineer and producer, Tim Marks on bass, and Jon Lancaster on keyboards.
 Frank and I played the guitar parts.
-The background vocals were performed by Maureen Murphy, Kendra Chantelle, Travis Thibodaux.
+The background vocals were performed by Maureen Murphy, Kendra Chantelle and Travis Thibodaux.
 Additional vocal production provided by Katie Talbot and Chanelle Guyton.
 On horns, we had Max Abrams on sax Ron Agee on trombone.

 That recording is this project, Barista.
 Frank has said this about his music,